 Lack of intuitive symbols and poor usability design is apparent by the fact that there were 12 symbols at the top of the screen for things from Wi-Fi to time to Bluetooth activation and yet at any one time we could only intuitively figure out less than half of them vs. on the iPhone where those similar symbols were 100% understandable to us at first glance.

 Likewise the lack of intuitive interface on the mail program causes one to make a few mistakes, such as in losing an email or two, before figuring out what symbols mean what as opposed to the more obvious user interface of any iPhone or Blackberry interface.

-Younger users who value the photo quality, a screen great for gaming, movies and more, along with the great speakers and features buried deep within, will find this a good tool for having fun; older users who rely on their phone to be a stable communication tool with a user interface that is easy to navigate while driving a car may want to avoid this feature rich very smart phone.
-Dad went back to his i-Phone, daughter is delighted with her HTC 1!
+Younger users who value the photo quality, a screen great for gaming, movies and more, along with the great speakers and features buried deep within, will find this a good tool for having fun; older users who rely on their phone to be a stable communication tool with a user interface that is easy to navigate while driving a car may want to avoid this feature-rich very smartphone.
+Dad went back to his iPhone, and daughter is delighted with her HTC 1!